hujinghaoabcd/my_logo/README.md

 # My Logo

 Welcome to the **my_logo** project!
-This repository is dedicated to the design and development of a logo for [your software/project name].
+This repository is dedicated to the design and development of a logo for my project.

 [中文版本 (Chinese Version)](README_CN.md)

 ## About the Project

-The **my_logo** project is a creative endeavor to design a logo that reflects [describe briefly the purpose of your software or the theme that the logo should represent].
-The goal is to create a logo that is both versatile and memorable for branding across different mediums.
+The **my_logo** project is a creative initiative aimed at designing a logo that embodies the essence of your software.
+The goal is to create a logo that is both versatile and memorable, suitable for branding across various platforms and media.

-### logo_only
+### [ 1 ] logo_only
 <table>
 <tr align="center">
 <td>wrf_doc_logo<br><img src="logo/wrf.svg" width="100" title="1Password"></td>